Migrating data to Managed Service for ClickHouse® using ClickHouse®

 -

-Run the following command to back up your table to the Object Storage bucket:
+Run the following command to save the backup of your table to the Object Storage bucket:

 BACKUP TABLE <DB_name>.<table_name> TO S3('<Object_Storage_bucket_endpoint>', '<service_account_static_key_ID>', '<service_account_static_key>');To migrate the entire database, run the command below: